Apart from Him we can do nothing

 Jesus Resisted Temptation 3 Times

 Across the length of this account (Luke 4:1-13), we are given three specific temptations that Satan offered.
-All three are turned back by Jesus Christ through quoting scripture, specifically from the last book of the Torah, Deuteronomy.
+And in all 3 cases, Jesus resisted temptation through quoting scripture, specifically from the last book of the Torah, Deuteronomy.

 With his first temptation, Satan attacks Jesus Christ in His most pressing physical need, tempting Him to turn a stone into bread.